surniaulula/wpsso/readme.txt

 Added a new "Add Schema WebSite JSON-LD" option on the SSO General settings page, under the Google / Schema tab.

-= 3.1 =

-Improved setup guide and some status / help messages, added html_entity_decode() to caption text (when required), added extra argument to SucomUtil::replace_inline_vars(), fixed reliance on deprecated YouTube / Google v2 API (Pro version).

-= 3.0.5 =

-Minor CSS improvements for settings pages and metaboxes, fixed image dimension notices (when saving posts/pages).

-= 3.0.4 =

-Fixed variable name returned by the WooCommerce module for exceptions (Pro version), greyed out some options for features not available in the Free version.

-= 3.0.3 =

-When Twitter Cards are disabled, exclude from duplicate meta tag checks.
-Added new Pinterest "Website Verification ID" option.
-Changed tag sanitation to keep accents.

-= 3.0.2 =

-Improved the duplicate meta tags check, fixed an unecessary warning when a plugin extension has an Authentication ID but is deactivated.

-= 3.0.1 =

-Fixed an optional parameter to preg_match_all in SucomUtil for older (pre 5.4) PHP versions.

-= 3.0 =

-Added 36 options from the Pro version General settings page back into the Free version, new "unhide / show all options" link in metaboxes, replaced the 'Free to Pro version' self-update feature by a new "WPSSO Pro Update Manager (WPSSO UM)" Free extension plugin.